PROGREDERE: NOTES ON TWO MOVEMENTS

 Two Movements

-Progredere is a record about time.
-Not just the passage of it, but the sense of it—how sound can hold it, stretch it, bury it, or return us to it.
-Each side (Intervīvium and Movere) came from very different places in my practice, but somehow they’ve found each other here.
+Progredere is a record about time, and how sound can hold it, stretch it, bury it, or return us to it.
+Each side (Intervīvium and Movere) came from very different places, but somehow they’ve found each other here.
 Together they sit quietly in dialogue, sharing an interest in listening as an active, durational thing.

 Side A: Intervīvium

 Originally composed for the 2021 theatre production If The Bull Won’t Come, Intervīvium emerged from a close collaboration with choreographer Adi Weinberg and dramaturge Cat Gerrard.
-Premiered at Fabrik in Potsdam, Germany, the work was conceived as a sonic counterpoint to the body—a score not in service of choreography, but in conversation with it.
+Premiered at Fabrik in Potsdam, Germany, the work was conceived as a sonic counterpoint to the body, a score that is a document of the conversation between choreography and sound.

-Stripped of stage, Intervīvium still moves like theatre.
-It holds tension, breath, pacing.
-Its fragments of tone and texture don’t direct, but suggest, each one an invitation into spatial awareness.
-In this context, the piece takes on a second life as an installation-like listening experience, where time slows and sound reveals itself as atmosphere rather than event.
+Here it's stripped of the stage, and in many ways, Intervīvium now moves differently.
+To me it holds tension, breath, pacing.
+Its fragments of tone and texture suggest, each one an invitation into spatial awareness.
+In this context, the piece takes on a second life as an installation-like listening experience.

 Side B: Movere

-There’s a quiet unfolding here.
+I guess there’s a quiet unfolding here.
 Movere plays with impermanence, tape hiss, outdoor air, room tone.
 It’s a work shaped by accretion and erosion.
-By listening again, by re-entering material long set aside, the piece finds form not through design but through return.
-What was once fragmentary becomes whole in its unresolved state.
+By listening again, by re-entering material long set aside, the piece finds form through a returning motion.
+What was once fragmentary became whole, its unresolved history became it's meaning.